 Reach Out to Any Connections You Already Have

 You’ve had professors, co-workers and that friend of your mom’s that knows everyone.
 Why not reach out?
 Hustle!
 Have a personalized e-mail ready stating your intentions to do some remote work, and attach your resume/CV.
 Ask politely if they would keep you in mind themselves or if anyone they know needs help in your expert field.
-If anyone responds saying they will, follow-up in a couple months to gently remind them or if you have any significant updates to your own portfolio/certifications.
+If anyone responds saying they will, follow-up in a couple of months to gently remind them or if you have any significant updates to your own portfolio/certifications.

 Then Get on Networking Lists

 Get on EVERY list.
-I want you to have a couple dozen e-mails of potential opportunities coming to your inbox every damn day.
+I want you to have a couple of dozen e-mails of potential opportunities coming to your inbox every damn day.